BC Samara

-BC Samara (БК Самара) is a Russian professional basketball team that is based in Samara, Russia.
+BC Samara (БК Самара) is a Russian professional basketball team based in Samara.

 History

 BC Samara (1976–2002)

 Club was founded in Tolyatti as BC Azot.
-Club was a silver medalist of the Russian Super League 1 in 1992, and a 3-time bronze medalist, in the years 1993, 1997, and 1998.
+Club was a silver medalist of the Russian Super League 1 in 1992, and a 3-time bronze medalist, 1993, 1997, and 1998.

 CSK VVS (1992–2002)

 Another club from Samara was formally patronized by the Russian Air Force (VVS).
-After the collapse of Soviet Union, the most of the staff of basketball club SKA Alma-Ata and basketball players along with coach moved to Samara and new club "CSK VVS" was founded.
+After the collapse of Soviet Union, most of the staff of basketball club SKA Alma-Ata and basketball players along with coach moved to Samara and new club "CSK VVS" was founded.
 The club was registered in the first edition of Russian basketball league.

 In 1997, after bankruptcy, club was moved to Tula, Russia and founded as Arsenal Tula.

 CSK VVS - Samara (2002–2010)

 In 2002, CSK VVS was refounded and merged with BC Samara, to form a new club called "CSK VVS - Samara".
 In the 2006–07 season, this club won the championship of the European-wide 4th tier-level league, the FIBA EuroCup.

 However, CSK VVS- Samara went bankrupt in 2009 and team could not participate in the 2009–10 Russian Super League 1 season.
 Thus, it was replaced in the league by Krasnye Krylya Samara.